verana-labs/verifiable-trust-vpr-spec/spec.md

   - `td1.deposit` = `10`
   - `td1.shares` = `10` / `GlobalVariables.trust_deposit_share_value` = `10`

-*Second, fee distribution*: let's suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
+*Second, fee distribution*: let's suppose that `trust_deposit_block_reward_share` is set to `0.30` so that 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
 For this specific transaction:

 - 30% * 5 = 1.5 `denom` will be sent to `TrustDeposit` module, which will increase the `GlobalVariables.trust_deposit_share_value`: